ahmedelkady513/Java-Multithreading-Course/README.md

 ### Lock-Free Algorithms and Data Structures
 - Implementing advanced lock-free algorithms and data structures to improve scalability and performance in concurrent applications.

-### Java 21 Virtual Threads (Preview)
+### Java 21 Virtual Threads
-- An introduction to the upcoming virtual threads feature in Java 21, aimed at simplifying concurrent programming in Java.
+- An introduction to the virtual threads feature in Java 21, aimed at simplifying concurrent programming in Java.